rencheckyoself/motion-planning-in-ROS/README.md

 ### MPPI

 To view the algorithm in action, launch `mppi_control turtlebot_mppi.launch`.
+After launching, call the `/start` service from the terminal to begin the waypoint following.
 This will apply the mppi control algorithm to calculate a control sequence to drive the robot to a series of waypoints.
 The parameters may need tuning to yield good results.
 This package depends on a couple of packages located in my other `ros_navigation_from_scratch` repo.
 Use the included .rosinstall file to ensure you get the correct packages.

 - Change parameters in the mppi_control/config/control_param.yaml to tune the controller